thingsdb/ThingsDB/gke/README.md

 Repeat the step above for node 2.

-It might take a minute for the nodes to become ready and this status can be viewed using the [nodes_info()](https://docs.thingsdb.net/v0/node-api/nodes_info/) function.
+It might take a minute for the nodes to become ready.
+To view the status of the nodes the [nodes_info()](https://docs.thingsdb.net/v0/node-api/nodes_info/) function can be used.
+Note that we use `/node` for this request since the nodes_info(..) function must be used from the node scope.

 ```bash
 curl --location --request POST 'http://localhost:9210/node' \